University High School

 |7/22/07||Thomas Lyndon Schuessler passed away in Tucson, Arizona, on July 9, 2007, after a prolonged struggle with physical and mental illness.
 While he will be greatly missed, we wish him peace.
 Tom is survived by his two children, his brother Brian (UHS '66), and sisters Jerry Sue and Jackie.
 Tom received his Doctor of Jurisprudence from Indiana University, and in 1974, Tom and his family settled in Tucson, where he taught at the University of Arizona Law School for more than a decade.
 Memorial services will be held at Adair Funeral Homes, 1050 N. Dodge Blvd., Tucson, on Saturday, July 28 at 4 p.m.
 In lieu of flowers, donations may be made to the charity of your choice.|

-site, read all the messages, & learn that so many of us are still
+upon this site, read all the messages, & learn that so many of us are still

 My husband & I left Bloomington in 1972, moving to Illinois where Hans taught for four years.
 We then spent three years in Phoenix, eventually settling in California (the SF Bay Area).
 Hans died of throat cancer in August of 2001, & when both my sons relocated to the metro Atlanta area, I decided to follow suit.
 I have to admit I miss the West--especially the climate.
 (I had forgotten all about humidity.)
 It's nice, though, being able to live near my sons & their families (6 grandchildren--4 boys, 2 girls).